Dr Mohamed Khamis

 Dr. Mohamed Khamis is a lecturer (assistant professor) in the School of Computing Science and a member of the Glasgow Interactive SysTems (GIST) research section.
 He received his PhD from Ludwig Maximilian University of Munich (LMU) in Germany.
 He was supervised by Florian Alt, and Andreas Bulling.
 He also worked as a research associate at the German Research Center for Artificial Intelligence (DFKI) in Germany, and at the German University in Cairo (GUC) in Egypt.

-My research interests are at the intersection of Human Computer Interaction, Ubiquitous Computing, and User Privacy and Security.
-In particular, he works in:
+Mohamed's research interests are at the intersection of Human Computer Interaction, Ubiquitous Computing, and User Privacy and Security.

-Mohamed has published 60+ peer reviewed papers, including 6 papers at ACM CHI, the top conference in Human-Computer Interaction, two of which received honourable mention awards (top 5% of ~3000 submissions).
-He also published at top conferences like UIST, UbiComp, ETRA, ICMI and MobileHCI, and top journals like PACM IMWUT.
+Mohamed has published 85+ peer reviewed papers, including 8 papers at ACM CHI, the top conference in Human-Computer Interaction, three of which received honourable mention awards (top 5% of ~3000 submissions).
+He also published at top conferences and journals like TOCHI, IJHCS, UIST, UbiComp, ETRA, ICMI, PACM IMWUT, and MobileHCI.

-Mohamed is a program committee member of ACM CHI.
+Mohamed is an editorial board member of IJHCS since 2020, and a program committee member of ACM CHI since 2019.
 He was previously a PC member of CHI LBW, PerDis, MUM, and others.
 He is the General co-chair of ACM PerDis 2019.
 He also organized several workshops like PETMEI, ArabHCI and Human-Drone Interaction.

 Many of Mohamed's accomplishments resulted from collaborations with scholars in Germany, UK, France, USA, Japan, Finland, Austria, Italy, Slovenia, and Egypt.